Salouo/reflective-actions-decision-assistant/README.md

 ```
 ## 🚀 How to use

-You can use various LLMs/VLMs to simulate which action will be taken by considerate robot in the daily-life scenarios.
+You can use various LLMs/VLMs to simulate a considerate robot.
+We can see which reflective actions will be taken by the considerate robot in daily-life scenarios.

 **`asagi_generate.py`**: Generate reflective actions with the Asagi VLM